GitGuardian/src-fingerprint/README.md

 Our tree element step are the following:
 * Collect all repositories URL from the company.
 * Clone them with the appropriate authentication.
-* Clone them and iterate over commits to extract git config information.
+* Run git commands to extract the information we need on each repository.
-* Store this information in a json file.
+* Gather data and store this information in a json file.

 ### Implementation
 The root package is the abstract implementation of the extractor.
 It contains a Cloner, that clones a git repository.
-It contains a Pipeline that extracts git information for every commit, of every repository of an organization.
+It contains a Pipeline that extracts git information for every git artifact (currently a git file but we could support commit), of every repository of an organization.

 The github package contains the implementation of the Github Provider.
 The gitlab package contains the implementation of the Gitlab Provider.

-The cmd/guser-extractor package contains the binary code.
+The cmd/dna-collector package contains the binary code.
 It reads from CLI and environment the configuration and run the Pipeline on an organization.

 ### Library we use